Lrakulka/Double_Bottom_USB_Stick/README.md

 # Double Bottom USB Stick
 USB Stick that can conceal and encrypt its partitions. **The project is 100% student work.**

-The project meets all goals expectations and fully operational.
+The project meets all goals and fully operational.
 However, during the development was proposed improvements that were not implemented.
 We recommend to visit category [Future Improvements](https://github.com/Lrakulka/Double_Bottom_USB_Stick#future-improvements).

 [Google Summer of Code 2017](https://summerofcode.withgoogle.com/projects/#5177270082732032)